Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 scene.
 However, the camera exposure settings that you might use will be dependent upon the amount and

-the type of camera and lens that is being used.
+depending on the type of camera and lens that is being used.

 Please check the tutorial, Camera Exposure Basics if you are not familiar with changing the camera lens aperture,